donejs/donejs/tutorials/getstarted/documenting.md

  - code separation
  - testing
- - compression
+ - building
  - documentation

 This is pretty cool!
 Look at how simply you went from nothing to a compressed, tested, and documented application.